Searching ...

 The two states’ education systems have some interesting juxtapositions.

-Using the US News and World Report ranking list, for public K12 education, Virginia ranks as the nation’s 10th best compared to no. 17 for Pennsylvania schools.
-Still, we could say both offer a pretty solid public education for children.
+Using the U.S. News and World Report ranking list, Virginia ranks as the nation’s 9th best for public K-12 education, compared to Pennsylvania’s no. 22.
+Still, we could say provide a solid public education for children.

-Turning to higher education, Virginia ranks number 17.
+Turning to higher education, Virginia ranks overall at number 20.
 The University of Virginia (UVa) and the College of William and Mary are historic institutions with a century-long reputation for excellence in many fields.
-UVa was no. 25 in the nation with renowned engineering, law, medicine, and education programs.
+UVa was no. 24 in the nation with renowned engineering, law, medicine, and education programs.

 Pennsylvania’s higher education ranked last.
 That’s interesting because some of the nation’s top-ranked universities are in Pennsylvania.
 One example is the no. 7 ranked University of Pennsylvania, which also has the nation’s number one business school, the Wharton School of Business.
 At no. 22, Carnegie Mellon University was also rated above UVa, and the University of Pittsburgh had a nationally ranked School of Education.
 The low marks for PA higher education may be more a result of its high cost than its overall quality.